-In November 2006, the GCIS established the Internal Communication Forum (ICF).
+In November 2006, the GCIS established the Internal Communication Forum.
 The forum brings together all internal communicators who share views and case studies in support of government's communication programme.

 Currently, many departments that have an internal communication unit only focus on disseminating departmental information to their staff members.
-There is not enough done within departments to promote the implementation of the Government's Programme of Action (PoA) and looking at strategic internal communication.
+There is not enough done within departments to promote the implementation of the government's PoA and looking at strategic internal communication.